 Business attire refers to the clothing that employees wear to work.
 Depending on the workplace, various levels of the formality of business attire are expected and the norm.
 The dress codes range from traditional and formal to smart casual, business casual, and casual.

 Employees who want to fit well in their workplace, wear the standard clothing that is expected, and often dictated by a written dress code.
 But, you don’t need an official dress code to understand what constitutes appropriate business attire in your workplace.
 You can form a good idea of what is appropriate by just looking around you.

-Look at what your boss wears.
-Observe what other successful employees wear to work.
-Your observations will tell you all that you need to know about proper and expected business attire for your workplace.
+Look at what your boss and other successful employees wear to work.
+Your observations will tell you about proper and expected business attire for your workplace.

 Your best success will come when you emulate the business attire of the favored employees.
 Draw attention to yourself by the quality and the value of the work you provide, not by the flashiness or fashion-mindedness of your business attire.
 You want to be recognized for your outstanding performance, not your high fashion.